AdenosHermes/Finance_data_augmentation_ICAIF2022/readme.md

 ," see the full version of our paper on arxiv: https://arxiv.org/abs/2106.04114

+We include a demonstration implementation and application of the proposed method to learning a portfolio during the 2020 Market Crash.
+See the file `demonstration_market_crash.ipynb`

 # Data
 To obtain the S&P500 data we used, change the directory to `./data` and use the following command:
 ```